Diamond Jubilee Memorial

 History of the Diamond Jubilee Memorial VFW Post 2385

-Serving the Community and Our Veterans for 40 years, 1974 - 2014
+Serving the Community and Our Veterans for over Fifty Years, 1974 - present

-On March 8, 1974 a letter received from National Headquarters of the V.F.W. dated March 4, 1974 approving the application for a V.F.W. charter dated February 28, 1974.
+On March 8, 1974 the National Headquarters of the V.F.W. sent a letter approving the application for a V.F.W. charter.
+The application was submitted on February 28, 1974.

 The first meeting of V.F.W.
 Post 2385 was held April 24, 1974.
-The meeting was called to order by, John H. Slesser Jr., 18th Distric Commander.
-The Post was instuted at 1445 hours.
+The meeting was called to order by John H. Slesser Jr., 18th District Commander.
+The Post was instituted at 1445 hours.
 Commander Slesser called for a recess for members to discuss a name for the post.
 The meeting was called back to order 1500 hours.
-A nomination was made and seconded to name the post the, Diamond Jubilee Memorial Post 2385 motion carried.
+A nomination was made and seconded to name the post the "Diamond Jubilee Memorial Post 2385" motion carried.
+The instituting officer moved to the nomination and election of officers for the post, the members agreed to election by "standing vote".The following officers were elected:

 Brief History of the Veterans of Foreign Wars